AustinTSchaffer/Notebook/Coding Project Ideas/Coming Up With Ideas for a Side Project.md

 People like online portals that allow them to put in information and get back immediate analysis.
 For example: tax/net worth calculations are pretty neat.

 Build an app that runs a survey about cloud costs, then returns price optimizations.
 Maybe find the cheapest cloud provider.
-Maybe a cross-cloud kubernetes would be cool (except networking would be crappy).
+Maybe a cross-cloud kubernetes would be cool (except node-node networking would be crappy).

 ## Slack Video Chat (Video Streaming)

-Yeah ok I'm probably not going to
+Yeah ok I'm probably not going to bother with this.

 ## Hosting Provider